WoXuS/gn-news/README.md

 npm start
 ```

-Open http://localhost:3000 to view the registration module in your browser.
+Open http://localhost:3000 to view the news application in your browser.